elpete/quick-blog-example/STEPS.md

 And now our new form works.
 But we can't see it on the page yet!
 We'll cover that next.

-## Step 11
+## Step 13
-Display comments on the Posts.show page
+Display comments on the `Posts.show` page

-Now that we have comments associated with a Post, let's show those comments on the Posts.show view.
+Now that we have comments associated with a Post, let's show those comments on the `Posts.show` view.
 We start by defining a relationship on Posts.

 ```cfc